Symbolic Interaction (journal)

 Symbolic Interaction is a quarterly peer-reviewed academic journal published by Wiley-Blackwell.
 It was established in 1978, originally published by the University of California Press, and covers research and theoretical developments concerned with symbolic interactionism.
 It is the official publication of the Society for the Study of Symbolic Interaction.
-The editor-in-chief is Robert Dingwall (Nottingham Trent University).
+The editor-in-chief is Lisa-Jo K. van den Scott (Memorial University of Newfoundland).

 Abstracting and indexing

 The journal is abstracted and indexed in: